Studio Trophis Production Company: Creative Commons

 All of the output from Studio Trophis available from their website is available for free download and is licensed under a Creative Commons license.
-The specific license (CC BY-NC-SA) used by Studio Trophis means anyone is free to copy or distribute their work as long as Studio Trohis is credited, that it is not for commercial gain and is not used to create a derivative work.
+The specific license (CC BY-NC-SA) used by Studio Trophis means anyone is free to copy or distribute their work as long as Studio Trophis is credited, that it is not for commercial gain and derivative works are under the same license.

 Influences and in-game references

 Studio Trophis productions feature many in-jokes, pop culture and gaming references.
 This can be seen most heavily in the mock magazine article seen in their first game the white chamber.
 Here is a list of some of those documented so far: